All you need to know about MVT

 - What type of hypothesis test for multivariate testing

-Multivariate testing sample size
+Testing sample size

 In order to test a MVT hypothesis, you need a larger sample size.
 Think of your multivariate test as several parallel A/B tests and increase the number of tested visitors accordingly.